chaseruskin/orbit/docs/src/commands/build.md

 has defined arguments, the additional arguments passed from the command-line will follow the previously defined arguments.

-The subprocess will spawn from the current working ip's root directory.
+The subprocess will spawn from the current working ip's build directory.

 ## __OPTIONS__